New Extreme Mentorship Program – Connecting local artists and youth!

 The New Extreme Program pairs local artists with groups of youth across Victoria, and together they explore various aspects of being an artist and engaging with contemporary art.
 Every spring, groups learn about: Artistic concepts, creative processes, writing an artist statement (or manifesto) and creating and sharing an artistic project/s.

-What’s happening in 2021:
+What’s happening in Spring 2022: